JDACS4C-IMPROVE/Singularity/README.md

 #### Writing the defintion file.

-1. Option 1.
-A definition file that builds on a pre-built improve image.
+In order to build a container from a definition file, you have to write that definintion file.
+There are definition files in the definitions directory of the Singularity repository.
+You can start by using a pre-built improve image that has tehsorflow or pytorch already installed along with candle_lib.